-28 In what circumstances can shareholders be held liable for the business's commission of or involvement or complicity in human rights abuses?
-What defences apply and what remedies are available?
+In what circumstances can shareholders be held liable for involvement or complicity inhuman rights abuses?

-In the Armenian legal system, shareholders may be held responsible only if the activities (omission) of shareholders or other persons who have the right to instruct company obligatory for execution are the reason for the insolvency (bankruptcy) of a company, or they have opportunity to otherwise determine the activities of the company, then on these shareholders or other persons, in case of insufficiency of the property belonging to company, the accessorial (subsidiary) liability according to the obligations of a company can be conferred (article 3 of the Law on Joint Stock Companies).
+In the Armenian legal system, shareholders may be held responsible only if the activities (omission) of shareholders or other persons who have the right to instruct the company or are necessary for execution of the company's activities are the reason for the insolvency (bankruptcy) of a company.

+If the shareholders or other persons have the opportunity, other than that stated above, to otherwise determine the activities of the company, in the case of insufficiency of the property belonging to the company, accessorial (subsidiary) liability in accordance with the obligation of companies can be conferred (article 3 of the Law on Joint Stock Companies).
 No specific options are available to make shareholders bear responsibility for human rights violations.

-It is also worth mentioning that shareholders of a subsidiary company shall have the right to require from the principal partnership or company to compensate for the damages caused to the subsidiary company by its fault.
-Damage shall be considered as caused by the fault of the principal partnership or company, where it has occurred as a consequence of the subsidiary company's execution of mandatory instructions of the principal partnership or company.
+Shareholders of a subsidiary company have the right to require from the principal partnership or company compensation for the damage caused to the subsidiary company through its fault.
+Damage is considered as caused by the fault of the principal partnership or company, where it has occurred as a consequence of the subsidiary company's execution of mandatory instructions of the principal partnership or company.